 <h3>Does contributing near the annual allowance reduce my tax relief?</h3>

 <p>No. Higher rate relief is calculated on personal contributions regardless of where you sit relative to the annual allowance.
-The two are entirely separate.</p>
+The two are entirely separate.
+Even if you are approaching the £60,000 cap, you still claim 40% total relief on your personal contributions.</p>

 <h3>Is the annual allowance the same for everyone?</h3>